-The answer: People who happen to have giant trees in their yard.
-This year's tree, a Norway Spruce, was grown in a family's yard in Oneonta, a community about half an hour from the village of Cooperstown in Otsego County, NY.
-Standing at 94 feet tall, it's one of the tallest Rockefeller Center Christmas trees on record.
+The answer: People who happen to have giant trees in their yard!
+The chosen tree of 2016, a Norway Spruce, was grown in a family's yard in Oneonta, a community about half an hour from the village of Cooperstown in Otsego County, NY.
+Standing at 94 feet tall, it was one of the tallest Rockefeller Center Christmas trees on record.
 (The tallest tree was from Killingworth, CT, back in 1994, and stood at 100 feet tall.)

-The tree is estimated to be 94 years old and weighs an approximate 14 tons.
+The tree was estimated to be 94 years old and weigh an approximate 14 tons.

-The Eichler family, Angie and Graig, say they are honored to have contributed this year's NYC Christmas tree.
-Both have lived in Oneonta since 1999 and have lived next to the giant tree for the last twelve years.
+The Eichler family, Angie and Graig, said they were honored to have contributed the Christmas tree.
+Residents of Oneonta since 1999, they lived next to the giant tree for twelve years.

 "We're proud to have contributed one of the most famous trees in the country, if not in the world," said Graig Eichler.
 "I think it speaks to the beauty of our landscape - this selection is a real testament to that."

 In past years people would apply to have their trees considered to become the Rockefeller Center Christmas Tree.
 This past year, as Rockefeller Center head gardener Erik Pauze was tree-scouting the nominees in central New York, he just so happened to round Franklin Mountain and catch a glimpse of the Eichler's 94-footer.